1337hunter/irc/README.md

 -------------
 Use `./conf/ircserv.conf` to configure different listening ports, server links, operators, etc

-If you want a debug build or change defined constants - use `Config` scripts and follow the prompts then rebuild the project
+If you want a debug build or change defined constants - use `Config` scripts and follow the prompts then run `make`

-You can also configure `ircserv` to use C++11 features including `unordered_map` by choosing 'No' for C++98 support in Config scripts
+You can also configure `ircserv` to use C++11 features including `unordered_map` by choosing 'No' for C++98 support in `Config` scripts

 Command line arguments
 ----------------------